jazzband/django-admin2/README.rst

 * Easy-to-extend API that follows similar patterns to ``django.contrib.admin``.
 * Built-in RESTFUL API powered by ``django-rest-framework``.
-* Default theme built on Twitter Bootstrap.
+* Default theme built on Twitter Bootstrap that is just starting to act like the current Django admin.
 * Easy to implement theme system.
 * Basic permission controls.